Salary Negotiations In a Jobvite survey, 2287 adult workers were ... | Channels for Pearson+

 Percentage Calculation

 Percentage calculation involves determining a portion of a whole expressed as a fraction of 100.
-In this context, to find out how many workers received higher pay, you would calculate 84% of the total number of workers who negotiated their salary.
-This is done by multiplying the total number of negotiators by 0.84.
+In this context, to find the number of respondents who negotiated their salary, you multiply the total number of respondents by the percentage (29%) expressed as a decimal (0.29).
+This is a fundamental skill in statistics for interpreting survey data.

 Recommended video: